isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-If you can't name an enumeration, the values are not related
+If you can’t name an enumeration, the values are not related

 ##### Example, bad